 The Compensation Committee has the authority to retain outside advisors, including the sole authority to retain or terminate consultants to assist the Compensation Committee in the evaluation of compensation of NEOs and non-executive directors.
 In October 2023, the Compensation Committee retained CGP to update its Executive Compensation Benchmarking and Director Compensation Review to assist the Compensation Committee in its assessment of the adequacy of compensation for the Company's NEOs and non-executive directors.
+In November 2024, the Compensation Committee retained CGP to update the peer group of mining companies used for benchmarking.
 CGP billed the following fees (exclusive of tax) for its services:

-2023 (C\$) 2022 (C\$)
+2024 (C\$) 2023 (C\$)

-Executive Compensation-Related Fees \$22,680 \$Nil
+Executive Compensation-Related Fees \$5,400 \$22,680

 All other fees \$Nil \$Nil

-Total: \$22,680 \$Nil
+Total: \$5,400 \$22,680